ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 **a)** Download and install the latest [RVX Manager](https://github.com/inotia00/revanced-manager/releases/latest).

 > If you get an error saying "App not installed as app isn't compatible with your device." it means that your device isn't supported by the RVX Manager.
-Refer to the [YT troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/yt-troubleshooting.md#issues-with-patching--installation) for further instructions.
+Refer to the [YT troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/yt-troubleshooting.md#issues-with-patching--installation) for instructions.

-**b)** Download and install [Vanced MicroG](https://github.com/TeamVanced/VancedMicroG/releases/latest).
-This will connect the patched YouTube app to the Google servers.
-You can use an updated forked version from [inotia00's GitHub](https://github.com/inotia00/VancedMicroG/releases/latest) if desired.
+**b)** Download and install [ReVanced GmsCore](https://github.com/ReVanced/GmsCore/releases/latest).
+(If you are using Hauwei or Xiomi, be sure to select the special download for your device.)

-**c)** This step varies depending on whether you want to use inotia00's patches (which are no longer being developed), YT-Advanced's (AKA ReX) patches (which are sometimes being developed), or anddea's patches (which are currently being developed).
+**c)** This step varies depending on whether you want to use inotia00's or anddea's patches.
 Open the RVX Manager > Settings > Sources:

 * For inotia00's patches, press the reset button in the top-right corner if your sources are not configured to the [default](https://imgur.com/a/MHOOnUW).

-* For YT-Advanced's patches (AKA ReX), set the sources like in [this image](https://imgur.com/a/LwYkuP3).

 * For anddea's patches, set the sources like in [this image](https://imgur.com/a/vXTfyFV).

 (All users continue here): Press "OK" and restart the RVX Manager to apply the changes.
-Reopen the RVX Manager > Patcher > Select an application, and press the highlighted suggested YouTube version.
+Reopen the RVX Manager > Patcher > Select an application, and press the button with the suggested YouTube version.
 It will open a search in your browser so you can download that APK.
-You want to download the nodpi variant of the suggested YouTube version from apkmirror.com.
+You want to download the `nodpi` variant of the suggested YouTube version from apkmirror.com.

 > Example: In [this example](https://imgur.com/a/ly91opd), the Manager is suggesting version `19.02.39`.
 After tapping on the suggested version, a search opened up for an APK of that YouTube version.
 The result from apkmirror.com that is of the nodpi variant and of the suggested version is the one to use, as shown in [this screenshot](https://imgur.com/a/O5HXm2M).
 If you can't find it, go to [apkmirror.com/youtube](https://www.apkmirror.com/apk/google-inc/youtube/) and manually find the suggested version.
 Download the nodpi variant from the download page, as shown in [this screenshot](https://imgur.com/a/1NHzM2B).